-The oil level should now be above the top mark on the engine dipstick.
-To check for correct oil level, the engine should be started at idle to charge the Accusump until the pressure gauge registers 40 psi.
-If idle oil pressure is below 40 psi, increase rpm until 40 psi is achieved and then switch off.
-This pressure should then be retained in the cylinder.
-If idle oil pressure is over 40 psi, the engine must be run to normal running temperature before switching off and then re-starting as above.
+The oil level should now be above the top mark on the dipstick.
+To check for correct oil level, the engine should be started to charge the Accusump, and run to normal operating temperature until the Accusump pressure gauge registers 40 psi.
+If the engine is already hot, idle oil pressure may not be sufficient to open the Accusump valve, and the pressure gauge will continue to show 15 psi pre-charge.
+Increase engine rpm to open the valve.
+With the gauge showing 40 psi, turn off the engine.
+The EPC valve will then close and trap the normal hot idle quantity of oil in the Accusump cylinder.
 After a suitable oil drainback pause, the sump oil level may then be inspected on the disptick, and the level corrected to the top mark.
 It is important to maintain oil at this level to accommodate the oil transfer into the Accusump at pressures greater than 40 psi.
 Be aware that checking the oil level under any conditions other than 15 psi pre-charge and 40 psi oil pressure will produce inconsistent results.